pyguides

 • Improved startup time, benefiting short-lived scripts and CLI tools.

 The exact speedup varies by workload, but benchmarks on the pyperformance suite show measurable gains across a range of real-world programs.
 These improvements are automatic and require no code changes.
+The adaptive interpreter, first introduced in Python 3.11, continues to benefit from more specialized bytecode instructions that handle common patterns without the overhead of generic dispatch.
+For most applications, the speedup is noticeable without any effort on the developer’s part.

 Python 3.14 can be installed alongside existing Python versions.
 To install it: